albertintech/apai/docs/congress/cmf/fema/overview.md

 Title IV also establishes the Electoral Science Office (ESO), an independent agency responsible for ongoing evaluation of voting method performance and certification, evaluation, and maintenance of the districting algorithm.
 The ESO operates within a three-tier graduated protection architecture: statutory principles including algorithmic districting neutrality (normative commitments requiring an Act of Congress to change), protected design elements including the 0-5 scoring range and the 3-7 district magnitude range (core features requiring affirmative Congressional approval to modify), and adjustable technical parameters including the specific algorithm, magnitude allocation method, and VRA compliance methodology (implementation details the ESO may refine subject to Congressional disapproval).
 Section 410 establishes comprehensive independence protections for the ESO's districting functions, including executive non-interference provisions, commissioner removal protections during redistricting cycles, mandatory minimum appropriations, algorithm integrity safeguards, and a self-executing default algorithm ensuring maps are produced even if the ESO is incapacitated.

 **Title V -- Non-Qualifying Federal Office Examinations.** Establishes the Federal Candidate Assessment Office (FCAO) as an independent agency administering standardized competency examinations for federal candidates.
 Examinations test factual knowledge of governmental structures and processes relevant to the office sought -- House (2 hours), Senate (4 hours), Presidential (8 hours).
 Critically, no minimum score is required.
 Candidates scoring 0% may run and serve.
 Scores appear on ballots as voter information, functioning as a transparency mechanism comparable to nutritional labels rather than a qualification barrier.
 The FCAO operates under a nine-member Commission with multi-branch appointments, staggered terms, and independent fee-based funding after a 24-month startup period.
-Examination scores carry a 10-year validity period, after which candidates must complete a new examination -- applying a professional recertification principle while preserving the non-qualifying framework.

-**Title VI -- Compensation, Transition, and Implementation.** Provides immediate capacity improvements upon enactment: phased salary increases over five years (House to $250,000, Senate to $300,000), enhanced pension accrual (2.5% vs. 1.7%), and professional development funding (5% of base salary).
+**Title VI -- Compensation, Transition, and Implementation.** Provides immediate capacity improvements upon enactment: enhanced Member Representational Allowances, staff budgets, and professional development funding (5% of base salary) to strengthen legislative expertise and reduce talent drain.
+Competitive member benefits include phased salary increases over five years (House to $250,000, Senate to $300,000) and enhanced pension accrual (2.5% vs. current 1.0%).
 Also establishes public campaign matching funds (6:1 for contributions under $200 in multi-member districts), streamlined Senate appointment authority, and $500 million in initial federal grants to states for implementation support.
 These provisions serve dual purposes: political viability (immediate benefits aligning incumbent incentives with reform) and governance improvement (enhanced legislative capacity independent of electoral changes).

 **Title VII -- Enforcement and Reporting.** Grants expanded enforcement authority to the Federal Election Commission and Department of Justice for Act compliance.
 Establishes coordination requirements between the FEC, ESO, and FCAO.
 Includes supermajority protection against compensation rollbacks (three-fifths vote required to reduce Title VI benefits), severability protection ensuring compensation mechanisms survive if reform titles are invalidated, and anti-retaliation provisions.